GLOSSARY

 Relief takes its name from the fact that the raised surface of the matrix receives the ink for linocut and woodcut.
 Within a linocut or woodcut, for example, the negative areas that are not printed are removed using carving tools, leaving these areas of the matrix in relief.
 Ink is rolled onto this raised positive surface using a brayer or roller, and the image is then printed onto paper.
 The area below the surface, which does not receive ink, will remain the colour of the paper.
 The individuality of the relief lies in the energy, directness, authority and spontaneity that can be given to the cut image using various carving tools.

-Softground etching
+Softground

-The character of the line change depending on the amount of pressure used in drawing.
+The character of the line changes depending on the amount of pressure used in drawing.
 More pressure removes more wax, so where the artist pressed harder, the tooth-creating marks are more prominent and closer together than in the areas where only light pressure was used.
 Using coarsely-grained paper gives coarse-textured lines and fine paper fine lines.
 In general, soft ground lines look like lines made by the drawing instrument – a clutch pencil, HB pencil, ballpoint pen or any other object on which pressure can be applied.

 Trial Proof

-Trial Proofs are prints printed after the State Proofs and before the bon à tirer (signed as BAT on the print) that differ from the numbered edition
+Trial Proofs are prints printed after the State Proofs and before the bon à tirer (signed as BAT on the print) that differ from the numbered edition in the use of colours; otherwise, these prints, in terms of marks, are identical to the BAT and a numbered print from the edition.

 Unique Print